MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 - *Meaning of* DNN
 - DNN *means*

-The suggested results include all the meanings of DNN that are present within the user’s organization.
+The result includes all the meanings of DNN that are present within the user’s organization.

 > [!NOTE]
 > Users must enter a query that includes the acronym’s specified *keywords* to trigger its corresponding answers.
 Acronym queries are not case sensitive.